2z1-0ne/glaucoma_VF/.ipynb_checkpoints/README-checkpoint.md

          patient2
             ...
          patient N
+3. Modify to the desired number of representative archetypes (AT).
+We have chosen 16.
-3. You will obtain 'parameter' file and 'AA coefficient' file.
+4. You will obtain 'parameter' file and 'AA coefficient' file.

 ## Fuzzy C-means
 1. download the 'FCM.py' file from GitHub.